Professional Bio

 Julie came to Washington DC to work for Pacifica, first as News Director for the nightly Pacifica Network News, then founding Executive Producer of Democracy Now!, and finally as EP for all Pacifica National Programming.

-Julie was founding Senior Producer for NPR’s Justice Talking.
+Julie was founding Senior Producer for NPR’s Justice Talking, a program featuring debates on constitutional issues.

-As a journalist she reported from the 1995 UN Conference on Women in China, filing stories through the nascent internet using RealNetworks.
+As a journalist she reported from the 1995 UN Conference on Women in China.
 In 1991, she joined a cohort of public radio journalists to post-Soviet Russia, Ukraine and Georgia and co-produced a documentary about Soviet women and sexuality for the now-defunct public radio series "Soundprint."
 She regularly filed radio stories from Philly for a national multicultural newsmagazine called "Crossroads."
 Her first taste of radio was as a newscaster on Penn's student radio.
 Upon graduation, she landed the job that launched her career: News and Public Affairs Director at WXPN.